pierroskaf/ece6254/README.md

-# ece6254
+# Final Project
-Repository for the final project
+Repository for the final project for the class ECE6254 - Statistical Machine Learning

 ### Setup
 1. Install Anaconda